ouchitaikoproject/OuchiTaikoProject/README.md

 ---

-### **<u>B4.
+#### **<u>D2.
 Assemble and glue the drum face plate panels together</u>**

 There will be 4 finished drum faceplates that you will be assembling in during this step.
 Left Ka, Left Don, Right Don, and Right Ka.
-Each faceplate has a smooth top plate along with a corresponding bottom plate with holes in it
+Each faceplate has a smooth top plate along with a corresponding bottom plate with holes in it.

+**For Ka Plates:**

-Let's start with the Ka plates- specifically, the Left Ka.
+Let's start with the Ka plates - specifically, the Left Ka.
 You will be using the Left Ka TOP and the Left Ka BOTTOM Plate.

 Apply wood glue to the underside of the top Ka plate and apply wood glue to the topside of the bottom Ka plate.
 Press the two pieces together and clamp or weigh them down for several hours.
 Check on them to ensure that no shifting occurs during the drying process.

-*<u>**Repeat this exact same process for the Right Ka.**</u>*
+**Repeat this exact same process for the Right Ka.**

+**For Don Plates:**

-Now, let's move on to the Don plates- specifically, the Left Don.
+Now, let's move on to the Don plates - specifically, the Left Don.
 You will be using the Left Don TOP and the Left Don BOTTOM Plate.

 Apply wood glue to the underside of the top Don plate and apply wood glue to the topside of the bottom Don plate.
 Press the two pieces together and clamp or weigh them down for several hours.
 Check on them to ensure that no shifting occurs during the drying process.

-*<u>**Repeat this exact same process for the Right Don.**</u>*
+**Repeat this exact same process for the Right Don.**

-*Ignore the 4 smaller holes in the center in this photo, your version will be different and only have 2 holes*
+💡 **Note:** Ignore the 4 smaller holes in the center in this photo, your version will be different and only have 2 holes.

 <div align="center">
 <img src="images/Pictures/kaholes.jpg" width="350px" style="display: block; margin: 0 auto;">